Show Schedule | Testimonials | bestingems@gmail.comEmail | Phone614-742-7466| Login| Signup

 N:None:- Natural (No treatments)

-A: Annealing:- A Controlled heating and cooling process called annealing.
+A: Annealing:- A Controlled heating and cooling process.
 It is another way to change the diamond color.
 When it follows irradiation in a two-step process, annealing modifies irradiated colors to produce brown, orange, or yellow.
 Rarely, it can also produce shades of pink, red, or purple, and create black diamonds by inducing large-scale graphitization within surface-reaching fractures.

-ASBL: (Assemble):- Material made up of more than one material.
+ASBL: (Assemble):- Material consisting of more than one material.
 Some or all components can be natural but still

 bonded together.
 Doublet or Triplet.
 Doublet: Two separate pieces of material fused or cemented together to form a